 *Tips: Use boxed cake mix to make your own cupcakes.
 Make them a few days or even a week ahead of time and freeze them until the morning of!

-Purchase store-bought icing tubs and add the icing to plastic piping bags (or large Ziploc bags with the corner snipped off.)
+Purchase store-bought icing tubs, or homemade, and add the icing to plastic piping bags (or large Ziploc bags with the corner snipped off.)
 This way, ALL the prep can be done a day or two early!

 Plastic piping bags are a must to allow guests ice their own cupcakes!